Madheshi people: Etymology

+History

-Since the late 18th century, the Shah rulers of Nepal encouraged people living in India to settle in the eastern Terai through a series of subsidies granted to new settlers.
+Since the late 18th century, the Shah rulers of Nepal promoted conversion of forests in the Terai to agricultural land and encouraged people from northern India to settle in this region through a series of subsidies granted to new settlers.
 In the 1770s to 1780s, famine-stricken Bihari farmers migrated to the Nepal Terai following a severe flood of the Koshi River and subsequent drought.
-They converted forests to agricultural land.
 To promote the economic development of the Nepal Terai, people from the hills were invited to settle, but only a few moved to the Terai.
 Between the 1860s and 1951, people from India immigrated and settled in the region.
 Immigration of Indian farmers and labourers was particularly high during the rule of the Rana dynasty between 1846 and 1950.
-They settled foremost in the eastern Nepal Terai together with native Terai peoples.
+They settled foremost in the Terai together with already present native Terai peoples like Tharus, Rajbanshis and Dhimals.
 This increased immigration facilitated the expansion of cultivated land, which provided revenue for the state in the form of taxes by farmers, duties for felling and export of timber, and fees for the grazing of cattle on pastures during dry seasons.
 In the mid 19th century, Muslim people from the Awadh region were invited to settle in the far-western Nepal Terai, where they received large forested areas for conversion to agriculture.
 People of at least 21 Indian ethnic groups immigrated between 1933 and 1966.

-In 1952, a Nepal Citizenship Act was passed that entitled all those immigrants to obtain Nepali citizenship who had stayed in the country for at least five years.
+In 1952, a Nepal Citizenship Act was passed that entitled all those immigrants to obtain Nepali citizenship who had stayed in the Madhesh for at least five years or married to native Madhesis.
 The Citizenship Act of 1963 entitled immigrants to receive Nepali citizenship if they were able to read and write Nepali and engaged in business.

 In 1981, the Indian Ministry of Foreign Affairs estimated that about 3.2 million people of Indian origin lived in Nepal, of which about 2.4 million had received Nepali citizenship.

 In 2006, the Nepal Citizenship Act was amended to the effect that people born before 1990 and residing permanently in the country obtained the right to Nepali citizenship.
 About 2.3 million people received citizenship certificates.

 The Constitution of Nepal 2015 contains provisions for a Nepali citizenship by naturalisation, which can be acquired by: